percona/percona-xtradb-cluster/doc/source/howtos/proxysql.rst

   One user is for monitoring cluster nodes, and the other one is for communicating with the cluster.

+.. note:: Please make sure to use super user credentials from Cluster to setup the default users.

 The following example shows how to add a |PXC| node using the ProxySQL configuration file with all necessary connection and authentication information: